cycle/docs/basic/no-annotations.md

 # Using ORM without Annotations
 You are able to use the ORM engine without annotations to declare mapping schema.
-You can either define mapping schema via configuration or use cycle/schema-builder extension to compile it on a fly.
+You can either define mapping schema via configuration or use cycle/schema-builder extension to compile it on a fly in OOP way.

 ## Examples
 There are multiple examples of using ORM with manually defined mapping schema: